Find out about Christchurch's streets and buildings.

 The Christchurch Town Hall complex features the Auditorium, designed as a concert hall and able to seat 2600, and the James Hay Theatre, used for theatrical productions and smaller recitals, and able to seat 1000.
 The Ferrier fountain, located on the river side of the town hall, was donated by a local businessman.
 The complex also houses a restaurant and smaller conference rooms.
 It has been supplemented as a conference venue by the construction of the Christchurch Convention Centre in 1997.
 The Christchurch Town Hall is home to the Christchurch Symphony, the Canterbury Opera, the Christchurch Operatic Society and the Christchurch City Choir.

-The building was damaged in the Christchurch earthquakes of 2010 and 2011 and repairs are currently underway.
+The building was damaged in the Christchurch earthquakes of 2010 and 2011 and repairs were completed in 2019.
 More information about the Christchurch Town Hall.

 - Rice, Geoffrey.
 Christchurch changing: an illustrated history